vapoafe/vaelorush/README.md

 You can play the game both locally:

-* Open `index.html` directly in any modern desktop or mobile web browser to play instantly—no installation or build steps required.
+* Open `index.html` directly in any modern desktop or mobile web browser to play instantly - no installation or build steps required.

 or online: